Earning Money Legally: A Guide for 11-to-13-Year-Olds

 What they’re saving for

-Whether they’d like to give a little to charity
+Whether they’d like to donate to charity

 This is where nimbl is so useful.
 If your child has a nimbl prepaid debit card, you can help them: